voidaowl/zettelkasten_temp/README.md.md

 In order to streamline the writing process and worry about one less thing, create and name notes with the [Unique note creator](https://help.obsidian.md/plugins/unique-note) core plugin, using the default date/time pattern `YYYYMMDDHHmm`.
 To provide files with a human-readable name, use file [properties](https://help.obsidian.md/properties) and create maps of content (or tables of content) with [Dataview queries](https://blacksmithgu.github.io/obsidian-dataview/queries/structure/).
 To see individual file properties, hit the `<Ctrl> + P` shortcut to open the command palette and type `Properties view: Show file properties`.
 After creating a note, use a template from the `templates` directory.
 All types of notes are covered.

 I use [Zotero](https://www.zotero.org/) as a reference manager.
-Make sure you have the [Better BibTeX plugin](https://retorque.re/zotero-better-bibtex/) installed, then learn how to easily integrate Zotero in the workflow by watching [this video](https://www.youtube.com/watch?v=8yMko1m8XSQ).
+Make sure you have the [Better BibTeX plugin](https://retorque.re/zotero-better-bibtex/) and the [Zotero connector](https://www.zotero.org/download/connectors) web browser plugin installed, then learn how to easily integrate Zotero in the workflow by watching [this video](https://www.youtube.com/watch?v=8yMko1m8XSQ).

 Enjoy the work!